victornemenike/fuel-price-prediction-mlops/README.md

 cd fuel-price-prediction-mlops/
 ```

-To run the project quickly, you would need to use [`make`](https://www.gnu.org/software/make/) to do the following:

-To prepare the project and install all dependencies, run:
+To prepare the project and install all dependencies, run the following using [`make`](https://www.gnu.org/software/make/):

 ```bash
 make setup